pecheylauren02/my-safari/README.md

 <details><summary>Screenshots</summary>
 <img src>
 </details>
-- The navigation section features the Sable Safari logo identically at the top left-corner of each page, so that the user can immediately identify what the website is about.
+- The navbar features the Sable Safari logo identically at the top left-corner of each page, so that the user can immediately identify what the website is about.
-- There are also four navigation links identically placed to the right: About Us, Accommodation, Activities and Enquiries, to allow for easy navigation to the different pages of the website.
+- There are also four navigation links identically placed to the right: "About Us", "Accommodation", "Activities" and "Enquire", to allow for easy navigation to the different pages of the website.
+     - The user can easily navigate through each page, without needing to use the 'back' button to revert to a previous page.
+- The page that the user is currently on differentiated by a bright orange border, to make it easy for users to see which page they are on.
+- When the user hovers over a navigation link, it changes colour from white to bright orange so the user can see which link they are about to click.
 - The navbar is fully responsive, and the reduces to icons only for smaller screens like Ipads, tablets and mobiles.
-- The page that the user is currently on is encircled by an orange border, to make it easy for users to see which page they are on.
-- The user can easily navigate through each page, without needing to use the 'back' button to revert to a previous page.

 #### Hero
 <details><summary>Screenshots</summary>